Neviroh/markdown-cv/index.md

 ## Additional info

-As a hobby, I studied game engine Unity for some game prototypes, learned about 3D animation, game design, and also succesfully learned Blender, Substance Painter and other 3D software while creating 3D models.
+As a hobby, I studied game engine Unity for some game prototypes, learned about 3D animation, and game design, and also successfully learned Blender, Substance Painter, and other 3D software while creating 3D models.

 ## Contact